Péter Halász (conductor)

-Péter Halász (born July 23, 1976 in Budapest), is a Hungarian conductor.
+Péter Halász (born July 23, 1976) is a Hungarian conductor.

 Life and career

 Péter Halász was born in Budapest.
 After studying piano and composition in his native city, he went on to study conducting under Leopold Hager at Universitaet für Musik und darstellende Kunst in Wien.
 He took master classes in Lucerne as a student of Bernard Haitink.
 He has been massively influenced by Ádám Fischer to whom he acted as assistant at the Haydn Festival Eisenstadt.

-After completing his studies, Péter Halász coached young singers as a member of the International Opera Studio at Opernhaus Zürich (2001/2002).
+After completing his studies, Péter Halász coached young singers as a member of the International Opera Studio at Opernhaus Zürich (2001-2002).
 Following this, he was engaged as a conductor by Staatstheater Mainz where he led fifteen different productions (2003-2010).

 From 2011 Péter Halász was the deputy music director of Theater Aachen and Sinfonieorchester Aachen.
 In his two seasons he conducted the premieres of Salvatore Sciarrino’s Superflumina, Rossini’s La Cenerentola, Johann Strauss’s Die Fledermaus, Verdi’s Un ballo in maschera, and Poulenc’s La voix humaine together with Monteverdi’s Il combattimento di Tancredi e Clorinda.
 With the premieres in Aachen of Ariodante and Alcina, he initiated a Handel cycle played on period instruments.
 He additionally conducted performances of Bizet's Carmen, Humperdinck's Hänsel und Gretel, and Verdi's Simon Boccanegra, while Tristan und Isolde was significant as the first time he had conducted a Wagner opera.

 It was at the invitation of Ádám Fischer that Péter made his debut at the Hungarian State Opera with Rossini’s Il barbiere di Siviglia in 2010.
 Since then he has regularly led repertoire performances in Budapest, including Verdi’s Rigoletto, Nabucco, and La traviata; Puccini’s Turandot, Madama Butterfly, and La bohéme; Mozart’s Don Giovanni and Le nozze die Figaro; and Johann Strauss’s Die Fledermaus.